fp-ts/core/guides/Option.md

 const optionBoolean: Option<boolean> = none();
 ```

-Alternatively, if it is useful to you, you can specify the desired type at the call site, explicitly indicating which type `A` you are interested in.
-This way, you don't need the type annotations:
+However, if you prefer, you can specify the desired type at the call site by explicitly indicating the type `A` you're interested in.
+In this case, you won't need to provide type annotations:

 ```ts
 const optionNumber = none<number>();